datum-cloud/.github/CONTRIBUTING.md

 ## Contact

-If you have any questions, please reach out to @matoszz
+If you have any questions, please reach out to support@datum.net